 Step #10: Don't Quit

 Instead, keep the consistency of your work going and stick to your goals because it's only a matter of time before you reach your goals and achieve the life you want.
 This 30-Day Challenge will bring you faster and much closer a to your goals and will help you transform your life in a span of 30 days.

-It is important to understand that all goals are different, and each goal has its challenges.
+However, it's important to understand that all goals are different, and each goal has its challenges.
 You should keep in mind that even though there are general principles for setting goals, every case will be unique.

 Once you decide your goals and how to achieve them, all there is left for you to do is take action and enjoy the process; don't let your goals just be dreams, make them a reality.